ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk17.md

 ## Off-the-Shelf Applications

-In the case of off-the-shelf web-based applications (Spring and Quarkus), minimum configurations were performed primarily to enhance the database connection pools.
+In the case of off-the-shelf web-based applications such as Spring and Quarkus, minimal configurations were primarily performed to enhance the database connection and application server's thread pools in order to handle increased loads.

 ### Spring PetClinic Application